varingst/awesome-conky/README.md

 Where `conky_update` is the update from conky, and the rest are the subwidget wiboxes.

-A CPU widget that changes it background color to red if the load goes above 80%:
+A CPU widget that changes its background color to red if the load goes above 80%:

 ```
 conky.widget({